-Ranchers and Tribes Unite Once Again to Fight the Keystone XL
+On the Day of People’s Climate Marches, the Ponca Tribe Begins Its Own 273-Mile March

 “The landowners and the farmers and the ranchers never stopped fighting.”

 “Knowing how painful it was to have that land taken away from us, we can empathize with those farmers that own that land today.
-We know what it’s like to be told somebody’s going to take your property away,” said Tribal Chairman Larry Wright.
+We know what it’s like to be told somebody’s going to take your property away,” said Larry Wright, Ponca Tribal Chairman of Nebraska.

 In March, President Trump issued an executive order reversing a previous decision that had seemed to put an end to a decade-long battle over construction of the Keystone XL.
 The 36-inch-diameter pipeline would begin in Alberta, Canada, run through Montana and South Dakota, and terminate at Steele City, Nebraska, where it would connect with existing infrastructure extending to refineries in Texas and Louisiana.
 The route crosses the Ogallala Aquifer, which is one of the country’s largest sources of freshwater.
 A pipeline break threatens the drinking water of millions of Americans as well as farm and ranch land.